GRAPHIC (6th Block Creative).

 The End Game discusses race and sports in America with a focus on Michigan State coach Duffy’s Daugherty’s 1960 teams leading college football integration.
 Duffy’s teams were the sport’s first fully integrated rosters and won national titles in 1965 and 1966.
 Don’t believe the myths and fiction surrounding the 1970 USC-Alabama game that aggrandized USC’s role and obfuscated Alabama coach Bear Bryant dragging his feet into the 1970s.
 The information is taken from “Raye of Light” and my upcoming book, “The Right Thing to Do.”

-Co-hosts: Tom Shanahan, award-winning sportswriter.
-Herman Bulls, West Point graduate, retired U.S. Army Colonel and vice chairman at JLL, an international firm.
-He has been honored numerous times nationally as a top African American executive with JLL, an international firm, in Washington, D.C.
+Co-hosts: Tom Shanahan is an award-winning sportswriter and author.
+Herman Bulls is a West Point graduate, retired U.S. Army Colonel and vice chairman at JLL, an international firm.
+He has been honored several times as one of top African American executives.

 Here is background information on co-host Herman Bulls.

 END GAME episodes are prefaced by words of wisdom on race from Ken Burns, the awarding winning historian, writer and producer of documentaries on American culture.
 For the full conversation with Ken Burns commenting on Michigan State’s pioneering 1960s football teams, click here.
 The video was taken from an opportunity I had to participate Zoom call with Burns sponsored by the National Sports Media Association.

 THE END GAME, EPISODE 9: Michigan State College Football Hall of Famer and track and field All-American athlete Clinton Jones joins The End Game to discuss the Spartans’ pioneering 1960s teams that led college football integration under Duffy Daugherty.